Relatively common, autosomal-dominant, inherited disorder.

 Characteristic phenotype includes short stature, chest deformity, congenital heart defects, and unusual facial features.

 Boys frequently present with cryptorchidism and manifest delayed puberty.

-Caused by activating mutations in at least 10 genes in the Ras/mitogen-activated protein kinase (MAPK) signal transduction pathway.
+Caused by activating mutations in multiple genes in the Ras/mitogen-activated protein kinase (MAPK) signal transduction pathway.
 The most commonly implicated gene is PTPN11.

 Treatment focuses on the individual symptom, and may include surgery for undescended testes in boys, optimization of cardiac function, and growth hormone treatment for short stature.